Raj Kishor Yadav

 Raj Kishor Yadav is a Nepalese politician, belonging to the People's Socialist Party.
-He was Industry, Commerce and Supplies Minister of Nepal since 10 June 2021 but was removed from the post by Supreme Court on 22 June 2021 making the tenure of just 12 days and shortest till date.[3]
+He was Industry, Commerce and Supplies Minister of Nepal since 10 June 2021 but was removed from the post by Supreme Court on 22 June 2021, making his 12-day tenure the shortest for any Nepali minister till date.
 In the 2017 Nepalese general election he was elected from the Siraha 4 constituency, securing 21144 (40.19%) votes.
+His two sons are Saurav Raj Yadav and Sharad Raj Yadav.